 With all these competing priorities, a large enterprise must consider the benefits of using an LMS as the primary source of training and development programs for employees.

-LMS Benefits for Large Enterprises
+Benefits of an LMS for Large Enterprises

-Reduced Costs - Online training programs are more cost-effective than traditional, in-person training, especially for a geographically dispersed workforce.
+Online training programs are more cost-effective than traditional, in-person training, especially for a geographically dispersed workforce.
 Online training eliminates the expense of booking a venue, travel, physical training materials, catering – all expenses associated with conventional training programs.

-Efficiency - Rolling out training courses is streamlined with an LMS.
+Rolling out training courses is streamlined with an LMS.
 New topics can be chosen from available courses or created from scratch, then distributed to all employees simultaneously.

-Increased Engagement - An LMS supports a variety of training formats: text, video, and audio, among others, so learners can absorb material in the way that’s most effective for them.
+An LMS supports a variety of training formats: text, video, and audio, among others, so learners can absorb material in the way that’s most effective for them.

 Cloud-based LMS courses can be also accessed from any device connected to the internet, at any time, so learners can complete training at their convenience, without interfering with work or deliverables.